-That said, CMU has completed a thorough enrollment management planning process and is implementing a number of strategies to recruit and retain students.
+That said, CMU has completed a thorough enrollment management planning process and is implementing several strategies to recruit and retain students.

-CMU is committed to maintaining a high caliber of students who have demonstrated an ability to be successful in college.
-CMU's mean SAT is 1,109, which represents the 60th percentile of SAT scores.
+CMU is committed to enrolling students who have demonstrated an ability to be successful in college.
+CMU's mean SAT is 1,110, which represents the 61st percentile of SAT scores.
 CMU's mean high school GPA is 3.47.